Marketing-Sales Alignment Before Implementing Automation

 Healthy sales and marketing relationship is crucial for a business to grow.
 It has been reported that misalignment of these costs almost $1 trillion dollars in a year.
 Yes, it’s that huge.

 According to an infographic from Wheelhouse Advisors, organizations that have aligned marketing and sales operations achieved 24% faster three-year revenue growth and 27% faster three-year profit growth.
-They have also reported to enjoy 36% higher customer retention rates and 38% higher sales win rates.
+They have also reported enjoying 36% higher customer retention rates and 38% higher sales win rates.
 The same infographic also suggests that marketing-sales alignment can generate 208% more marketing revenue.

 In an interview with the Forbes, Chief Revenue Officer of BlueJeans Network, Frank Vella, spoke about how marketing-sales alignment was a daunting task and the practices that helped in aligning the operations for a better business growth.
 In this interview, Frank Vella points out the most common issue almost every business faces: